SimonBuusJensen/OpenTrench3D/README.md

 We present OpenTrench3D, a novel and comprehensive 3D Semantic Segmentation point cloud dataset designed for advancing the research and development in the urban underground utilities domain.

 # Dataset:
+we introduce OpenTrench3D, the first publicly available point cloud dataset of underground utilities from open trenches.
+It features 310 fully annotated point clouds consisting of a total of 528 million points categorised into 5 unique classes (see #classes).
 OpenTrench3D comprises photogrammetrically derived 3D point clouds capturing detailed scenes of open trenches, revealing underground utilities.

 ## Overview: